How Data Augmentation affects Optimization for Linear Regression: Time-varying Monro-Robbins for linear models under augmentation

+If the same augmentation is applied with different strength parameters at each step $t$ (e.g. the noise level $\sigma_t^2$ for additive Gaussian noise), we may specialize Theorem \ref{thm:mr-main} to this augmentation scheme.
+More precisely, translating conditions (\ref{eq:mr2-main}), (\ref{eq:mr1-main}), (\ref{eq:mr3-main}) into conditions on the learning rate and augmentation strength gives conditions on the schedule for $\eta_t$ and these strength parameters to ensure convergence.
+In \S \ref{sec:add-noise} and \S \ref{sec:projections}, we do this for additive Gaussian noise and random projections.

-When the augmentation procedure is static in $t$, Theorem \ref{thm:mr-main} reduces to a standard Monro-Robbins theorem \cite{robbins1951stochastic} for the (static) proxy loss $\overline{\cL}_t(W)$.
-As in that setting, condition (\ref{eq:mr1-main}) enforces that the learning trajectory travels far enough to reach an optimum.
-The second summand in the more precise version (\ref{eq:mr3-enhanced-main}) of the last condition is the variance of the gradient of the augmented loss $\cL(W; \cD_t)$, meaning (\ref{eq:mr3-enhanced-main}) states that the variance of the stochastic gradients is summable.
-Condition (\ref{eq:mr2-main}) is new; it enforces that the minimizers $W_t^*$ of the proxy losses $\overline{\cL}_t(W)$ change slowly enough that the augmented optimization procedure can keep pace.
+When the augmentation scheme is static in $t$, Theorem \ref{thm:mr-main} reduces to a standard Monro-Robbins theorem \cite{robbins1951stochastic} for the (static) proxy loss $\overline{\cL}_t(W)$.
+As in that setting, condition (\ref{eq:mr1-main}) enforces that the learning trajectory travels far enough to reach an optimum, and the summand in Condition (\ref{eq:mr3-main}) bounds the variance of the gradient of the augmented loss $\cL(W; \cD_t)$ to ensure the total variance of the stochastic gradients is summable.
+Condition (\ref{eq:mr2-main}) is new and enforces that the minimizers $W_t^*$ of the proxy losses $\overline{\cL}_t(W)$ change slowly enough for augmented optimization procedure to keep pace.